jec-project/jec-commons/README.md

 # JEC Commons Project

-JEC Commons is a [JavaScript Entreprise Container][jec-url] project focused on all aspects of reusable JEC components.
+JEC Commons is a [JavaScript Enterprise Container][jec-url] project focused on all aspects of reusable JEC components.

 [![][jec-logo]][jec-url]